Celebrate Yuri's Night 2013 with These Songs about Dying Alone in the Darkness of Space!

 5. Pretty much any David Bowie song, probably.

-I can't do all the work for you.
+the work for you.

 Get the Music Newsletter